Without a doubt, the latest ‘it’ plant to take over interiors is the Pilea Peperomiodes!

 How frequently you should water

-“The most important thing you need to understand though are the conditions in your house and the condition of the soil in the Pilea pot,” says Natalie.
+“The most important thing you need to understand though are the conditions in your house and the condition of the soil in the Pilea pot,” explains Natalie.

 “Pileas don’t like wet feet so aim for very lightly moist soil but don’t let them sit in wet soil.
 Keep an eye on the soil and don’t let it dry out completely either.
-When this happens the leaves will start to look droopy and that is a signal it needs to be watered.”
+When this happens the leaves will start to look droopy and that’s a sign it needs to be watered.”

-We like Sarah’s tip of developing a weekly watering routine for all your indoor plants too.
+You could develop a weekly watering routine for all your indoor plants to keep track.